cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ## Restrictions on Auto-Binding

 Auto-binding relies on the [Bindings Generator tool](https://github.com/cocos-creator/bindings-generator).
 The Bindings Generator tool can Bind public methods and public properties of C++ classes to the scripting layer.
 The automatic binding tool, although very powerful, has a few limitations:
-1. it can only generate bindings for classes, not structs, independent functions, etc.
+1. It can only generate bindings for classes, not structs, independent functions, etc.
-2. it is not possible to generate `Delegate` type APIs, because objects in scripts cannot inherit from the `Delegate` class in C++ and override the `Delegate` functions in it.
+2. It is not possible to generate `Delegate` type APIs, because objects in scripts cannot inherit from the `Delegate` class in C++ and override the `Delegate` functions in it.
-3. the child class overrides the API of the parent class while overriding this API.
+3. The child class overrides the API of the parent class while overriding this API.
-4. part of the API implementation is not fully reflected in its API definition.
+4. Part of the API implementation is not fully reflected in its API definition.
-5. the API is actively called by C++ at runtime.
+5. The API is actively called by C++ at runtime.

 ## Summary

 In summary, automatic binding of JSBs only requires the developer to write the relevant C++ implementation class, a configuration file, and then execute a single command to complete the entire binding process.
 If there is no special customization, it is still a lot more efficient than manual binding.
 The actual work can be done on a case-by-case basis by first using the auto-binding feature, and then manually modifying the generated binding file to achieve half the result with twice the effort.